eik-lib/website/docs/server_sink.md

 These custom sinks are available:

 - [Google Cloud Storage](https://github.com/eik-lib/sink-gcs)
+- [Memory](https://github.com/eik-lib/sink-memory) (like the built-in, but usable with the `customSink` option rather than an environment variable)

 Please feel free to let us know if you have a custom sink you would like to have listed.